Avaiga/taipy-getting-started-core/step_05/ReadMe.md

 === "Taipy Studio/TOML configuration"

-    Only the configuration of Data Nodes will change by adding a Scope.
+    Modifying the scope of a Data Node is as simple as changing its Scope parameter in the configuration.

     The configuration is taken in the previous step, so you can directly copy the last TOML Config file.

     - Change the Scope of historical_data to be global
             - name: historical_data